Playing With: We Cannot Go On Without You

 - Deconstructed: Hiro's companions go to any length, any length, to prevent his death, to the point where he can't do anything because he's being overprotected by his fearful teammates.

 - Reconstructed: Because his companions are so overprotective, Hiro tries very hard to escape them and kill enemies.
-He finally manages so, but he dies himself...
+He finally manages to do so, but he dies himself...
 Game over.

 - Played For Laughs: If Hiro falls in battle, Morgana berates the player by screaming at his body about what an idiot he was to go down like that.